SKorea virus cases more than double to 433

-South Korea on Saturday reported the number of new coronavirus cases in the country had doubled to 433, and officials suggested that the tally could rise significantly as more than 1,000 people who attended a church at the centre of the outbreak reported flu-like symptoms.
+South Korean coronavirus cases have doubled to 433 and there are fears the tally could surge again after more than 1000 people who went to a church at the centre of the outbreak reported flu-like symptoms.

-Korea’s Centers for Disease Control and Prevention (KCDC) reported 142 new cases at a morning briefing and another 87 in the afternoon.
+South Korea’s Centres for Disease Control and Prevention (KCDC) reported 142 new cases at a Saturday morning briefing and another 87 in the afternoon.

+KCDC also reported another death from the virus, bringing the total to three.

-Of the new cases, most have been linked to outbreaks at a branch of the Shincheonji Church of Jesus in Daegu and a hospital in Cheongdo county.
+Of the new cases, most have been linked to outbreaks at a branch of the Shincheonji Church of Jesus in the southeast city of Daegu and a hospital in Cheongdo county.

-Also among the new cases were the first reported infections in Busan, South Korea’s second-largest city, and on the Island of Jeju, a popular tourist destination.
+Samsung Electronics said one of the virus cases had been confirmed at its mobile device factory complex in Gumi, causing a shutdown of the facility there until Monday morning.
+Gumi is close to Daegu.

+Samsung’s factory in Gumi accounts for a small portion of its total smartphone production.

-KCDC designated both the city of Daegu, which has a population of 2.5 million people, and Cheongdo county, home to around 43,000 people, as “special care zones” on Friday.
+The government designated both Daegu, which has a population of 2.5 million people, and Cheongdo county, home to around 43,000 people, as “special care zones” on Friday.

 Officials sent military medical staff and other health workers, and extra resources, including hospital beds.